nabilalibou/SleepChecker/README.md

 pacakge to robustly detect when the subject has fallen asleep, as this happens much more than we think (especially during Resting State paradigms).
 To achieve this, the **SleepChecker** class provides the methods to:
-- Automatically combine the sleep stages predictions into one final robust prediction.
+- Automatically combine the sleep stages predictions into one final robust prediction (majority voting).
 - Get the total percentage of time asleep during an EEG recording session.
 - Annotate sleeping time segments on the [MNE](https://mne.tools/stable/index.html) raw EEG data.